unraid/docs/embedding.md

 1. Decide which route should serve as the iframe entry point and supply it via `entry` when loading the iframe.
 2. Pass the current host theme if you want the Docs theme to match immediately.
-3. Toggle `sidebar=1` only when the host layout can accommodate the wider viewport required for the sidebar.
-4. When tearing down an iframe session, optionally clear the session-storage keys to remove residual state before launching a new session in the same tab.
+3. When tearing down an iframe session, optionally clear the session-storage keys to remove residual state before launching a new session in the same tab.

 ## Messaging API